By: Amy Rosner By: Amy Rosner | January 24, 2023 | Food & Drink

 Warning: You better come hungry, because the portions here are absolutely massive.
 Diet, who?

 Coined as New York City’s “First Korean Steakhouse,” Cote is the temple of all things Korean BBQ–the Carbone of Spicy Rigatoni, and the Via Carota of Cacio e Pepe.
-While everything on the menu is top-notch, you must order the Butcher’s Feast, an omakase of meats if you will.
-The chef’s selection comes with premier USDA Prime and American Wagyu Beef, and the most scrumptious Korean accompaniments you ever did have.
-Oh, and if you’re not starting with the Korean “bacon” and “Steak & Eggs,” you’re seriously doing something wrong.
+While everything on the menu is top-notch, you must order the Butcher’s Feast, an omakase of meats, if you will.
+The chef’s selection comes with premier USDA Prime and American Wagyu Beef and the most scrumptious Korean accompaniments you’ve ever had.

 Surprise, surprise!
 Another Major Food Group haunt makes it onto our list.
 And yes, this mid-century chophouse actually does live up to the hype.
 Anything created by the formidable trifecta (Mario Carbone, Rich Torrisi, Jeff Zalaznick) is truly iconic, but nothing beats the New York Strip from The Grill.
 Succulent, tender, and oh-so-delicious, this steak must be sent from the heavens above.
 And did you even dine here if you didn’t order the Prime Rib Sammie?